The 2018 Accounting recruiting season has come to a close.

 - Students with an overall GPA of 3.0 and a 3.0 in all ACCT courses.
 The 3.0 GPA in all ACCT courses includes all attempts and ACCT 23020 and 23021 (the GPA requirements are measured at the end of the semester PRIOR to the start of your internship)

-- Undergraduate accounting majors must have completed ACCT 23020 and ACCT 23021 (or equivalent), and have enrolled in at least one other accounting course
+- Undergraduate accounting majors must have completed ACCT 23020 and ACCT 23021 (or equivalent), and have enrolled in at least one other accounting course (ACT 33001 or ACT 33004, with a minimum grade of C upon completion).

 You may take the internship for credit.
 It is worth 3 academic credits (grade base is S/U).
 Students are required to register for ACCT 43092 (undergraduate) or ACCT 63092 (graduate) if they want to receive academic credit (after approval is received to register for the course).
 Only one internship experience is allowed for academic credit in each degree program.